 In this module, students learn the basics of the Java programming language.
-This module covers printing, variables, types, as well as how to use the basic control structures in the Java language.
+This module covers printing, variables, types, and basic control structures in the Java language.

-Browse the full content of this unit at https://codehs.com/course/13655/explore/module/18870
+Browse the full content of this unit at https://codehs.com/course/20088/explore/module/27659

-Objectives / Topics Covered Printing Variables Types Arithmetic Expressions Casting ints and doubles Input/Output Errors Loops Conditionals De Morgan's Laws Short Circuit Evaluation Debugging Nested Control Structures Working with the Java String class Understand computer ethics such as acceptable use policies, copyright, intellectual property, and privacy Assignments / Labs Several programming exercises to master each of the topics above.
-1-3 exercises per topic for a total of 19 exercises.
-Example Exercises Add Fractions In this program you will ask the user for 4 integers that represent two fractions.
-First ask for the numerator of the first and then the denominator.
-Then ask for the numerator and denominator of the second.
+Objectives / Topics Covered Printing Variables Types Arithmetic Expressions Casting ints and doubles Input/Output Errors Loops Conditionals De Morgan's Laws Short Circuit Evaluation Debugging Nested Control Structures Working with the Java String class Computer Ethics Assignments / Labs Add Fractions: In this program you will ask the user for 4 integers that represent two fractions.
+The first number is the numerator of the first fraction.
+The second number is the denominator of the first fraction.
+The third number is the numerator of the second fraction.
+The fourth number is the denominator of the second fraction.
 Your program should add the two fractions and print out the result.
-Print the Odds Write a program that prints the odd numbers from 1 to 100.
-Three Strings Write a program that asks the user for three strings.
+Print the Odds: Write a program that prints the odd numbers from 1 to 100.
+Three Strings: Write a program that asks the user for three strings.
 Then, print out whether the first string concatenated to the second string is equal to the third string.
-To discuss computer ethics, prompt students to write a short positional argument about a real world issue connected to computer ethics, such as publishing software without properly debugging it or downloading a copyrighted program and giving it away for free.